Spot by NetApp – Leverage the Most Efficient Economics for Cloud Applications

 Adding continuous optimization to the mix does away with the need for manual tweaks, ensuring that once an application gets deployed to the cloud, the cost model and the infrastructure are optimized and right-sized for it every second the application is running.
 This frees up developers and engineers to work on functionality and business requirements.

 Spot works with all the major public cloud services (AWS, Microsoft Azure, Google Cloud), constantly monitoring what types of cost optimization and market options are available.
 It helps with scaling of big data workloads by understanding where the application load will be in the future.

 To understand the value Spot can bring to an organization, it is important to understand the major public cloud services purchasing models.

 - On Demand is often where organizations start.
-It allows you to scale up and down for variable demand.
+It allows you to scale cloud environments up and down for variable demand.
 While it is the most expensive per-unit cost over time, it requires no commitment.

 - Excess capacity, spot instances are the cheapest option, offering up to a 90% discount from On Demand pricing, but this is also the riskiest option.
-There is no SLA and the compute capacity can be taken away at any moment.
+There is no SLA, and the compute capacity can be taken away at any moment.

 The goal of Spot is to never pay on-demand pricing again.
 Using a powerful portfolio of products, Spot dynamically adjusts cloud infrastructure to the most cost-optimized method for an application and intelligently uses opportunities like reserved capacity and spot instances to save money.